Entre Nous - Publication 15

 Losing or having our personal item damaged is never fun.
 This is why we ask all residents to extend their personal insurance coverage when they move into one of our residences.
 Bruyère takes no responsibility if a personal item is lost or damaged; so please make sure that you have the appropriate coverage for the items you care about.

-Bruyère Continuing Care hosted in June our annual employee barbecue to recognize the staff for the amazing work they do!
-At both residences, the weather was absolutely beautiful to eat outdoors and play games!
+In June, Bruyère Continuing Care hosted its annual employee barbecue to recognize them for the amazing work they do.

 Thank you again to our staff members who enhance lives and transform care every day!

 Over the past year, researchers from Carleton University’s Department of Health Sciences (in partnership with the Ontario CLRI at Bruyère) have been hard at work assessing the psychological and cognitive health benefits of the Java Music Club for residents.
 We are delighted to share the findings of their research (https://clri-ltc.ca/files/2019/04/Health-Benefits-of-Java-Music-Club-Infographic-Final.pdf)